Filipecordeiro/mage/ESOF-DOCS/Week2.md

-During this second assignement we were given the task of finding out how the project with requirements.
+During this second assignement we were given the task of finding out how the project deals with requirements.
 How do developers decide on what to implement.
 We also analysed the whole project system in order to design Use Case diagrams and a Domain Model.

 __Requirements__